Roosevelt Boulevard (Philadelphia): Roosevelt Boulevard

 The Roosevelt Boulevard begins at an intersection with Hunting Park Avenue, continuing northeast as a part of US 13.
 The road crosses Broad Street (PA 611) before US 1 (Roosevelt Expressway) merges in at an interchange and Roosevelt Boulevard becomes a 12-lane surface arterial with local and express lanes and at-grade intersections, carrying US 1 and US 13.

 The road continues east through Hunting Park and Feltonville, where it curves and resumes running in a northeasterly direction.
 It meets Oxford Avenue (Pennsylvania Route 232) at a large traffic circle known as Oxford Circle (the express lanes pass through the circle via an underpass).
 The road carries northbound U.S. Route 13 one more mile until it splits off onto Robbins Street and Levick Street (both one-way streets).
-The road continues to a large interchange with Cottman Avenue (Pennsylvania Route 73) and the Roosevelt Mall.
-The traffic circle with Holme and Solly Avenues known as the Pennypack Circle was rebuilt in 2015 and no longer exists.
+The road continues to a large interchange with Cottman Avenue (Pennsylvania Route 73) and the Roosevelt Mall, followed by another interchange with Holme and Solly Avenues, providing access to Pennypack Park.
 There is access to both avenues from the local lanes, both north- and southbound.
 The boulevard continues past Pennypack Park and Northeast Philadelphia Airport, passing through two notoriously dangerous intersections with Grant Avenue and Red Lion Road.

 The road continues northeast, interchanging with Woodhaven Road (Pennsylvania Route 63), then narrowing as it approaches its end at an intersection on the Philadelphia-Bucks County border.
 After two traffic light intersections in Trevose in Bensalem Township, U.S. 1 continues as a freeway to the north.